Circuit rider (religious): Bishop Francis Asbury

 Francis Asbury (1745–1816), the founding bishop of American Methodism, established the precedent for circuit riding.
 Together with his driver and partner "Black Harry" Hosier, he traveled 270,000 miles and preached 16,000 sermons as he made his way up and down early America supervising clergy.
 He brought the concept of the circuit from English Methodism, where it still exists: British Methodist churches are grouped in circuits, which typically include a dozen or more churches, and ministers are appointed ("stationed") to the circuit, not to the local church.
 A typical English circuit has two or three times as many churches as ministers, the balance of the services being led by lay Methodist local preachers or retired ("supernumerary") ministers.
 The title circuit rider, however, was an American coinage born of American necessities.
 Although John Wesley, the founder of Methodism, covered enormous distances on horseback during his career, and early British Methodist preachers also rode around their circuits, in general they had far less formidable traveling commitments than their American counterparts.

+Asbury came from humble beginnings (his father was a gardener) and took seriously the idea that Jesus ministered to the poor.
+He selected preachers willing to experience a similar life.
+He said "We must suffer with if we labor for the poor," and insisted that the trappings of respectable middle-class life be set aside.
+This included financial security; the annual salary of $80 for circuit riders was rarely paid in full.
+The result was that circuit riders were largely zealous young men, with few lasting longer than 12 years as a circuit rider due to death or retirement.
+Asbury also invited only circuit riders and other traveling preachers to the Methodist Annual Conference; "local" preachers were not invited.

+Decline

+As the United States prospered, there came to be more Methodists living in settled cities with enough population for a proper church building, and less need for the frontier-style camp revivals invoking the Holy Spirit and circuit riders.
+A split developed between the two styles, with more Methodists in congregations with formal attire, church choirs, seminary-educated ministers, and so on.
+Many Methodists ministers wanted to marry, have children, and settle down with a family, rather than the poor itinerant style favored by Asbury with its high turnover.
+Nathan Bangs, a former circuit rider himself in Upper Canada and Quebec, became an influential advocate within Methodism for mature style that eschewed rowdy camp meetings and had educated and middle-class clergy.
+While some groups sought to restore the older frontier style, in general Methodism moved beyond circuit riders as their main tool for evangelism.